JakeWnuk/ptt/docs/USAGE.md

 - `-rm`: Replacement mask for transformations if applicable. (default "uldsb")
 - `-t`: Transformation to apply to input.
 - `-tf`: Read additional files for transformations if applicable.
+- `-tp`: Read a template file for multiple transformations and operations.
 - `-u`: Read additional URLs for input.
 - `-v`: Show verbose output when possible.
 - `-vv`: Show statistics output when possible.